seventyoseven/Gisec_Project_Vendi/README.md

 3. Open any of the three generated PDFs in `outputs/` for the one-page report and recommended contract conditions, or run `python app.py` for the same flow with an interactive intake form and side-by-side table.

+ALL WE HAVE TO DO IS BASICALLY HAVE A UX/UI AND HAVE BASIC FUNCTIONALTIY